-- Art 100: Drawing I (4) - Any seven studio art courses at the 200 level or higher, a minimum of two of which must come from one of the following media areas: Drawing, Printmaking, Ceramics, Sculpture, Painting, or Photography; and three of which must come from different media areas - ART 351: Artist-in-Residence Seminar (2) - Two courses in art history (one must be ART 264: Modern Art) (8)
+- Art 100: Drawing I (4) - Any seven studio art courses at the 200 level or higher, a minimum of two of which must come from one of the following media areas: Drawing, Printmaking, Ceramics, Sculpture, Painting, or Photography; and three of which must come from different media areas - ART 351: Artist-in-Residence Seminar (2) - Two courses in art history: one must be primarily about modern or contemporary art and can be chosen from the non-exclusive list below: - o ARTH 250: The Black Diaspora in 20th Century Art (4)

-Students are encouraged to enroll in as many art history courses as scheduling allows.
-For studio art majors with an identified interest in a specific medium as listed below, the following is suggested (ART 264 is required for all majors):

-Drawing/Painting - ART 263: Renaissance and Baroque Art (4) or upper-level modern

-Printmaking - ART 263: Renaissance and Baroque Art (4)

-Ceramics - ART 261: Ancient Art (4) or ART 259: Islamic Art (4)

-Sculpture - ART 261: Ancient Art (4)

-Photography - ART 266: History of Photography (4)

-- ART 470: Independent Senior Research (4) - ART 480: Senior Project (4) - All 200-level and above studio courses may be repeated for credit, with the exception of any 200-level photography courses - It is strongly recommended that students take a studio art course each semester and have completed ART 264: Modern Art by the end of their second year of study.
+- o ARTH 250: Race, Space and the Carceral State (4) - o ARTH 250: History of the Art Market (4) - o ARTH 250: Modern Architecture (4) - o ARTH 264: Modern Art (4) - ARTH 266: History of Photography (4) - o ARTH 269: Sustainable Architecture (4) - o ARTH 324: Feminism and Contemporary Art (4) - o ARTH 328: Paris in the Nineteenth Century: Studios and Styles (4) - o ARTH 350: African and Europe: Modern Art and the Built Environment (4) - o ARTH 371: Behind the Scenes at the Museum (4) - o ARTH 420: Critical Methods of Art History (4) - Students are encouraged to enroll in as many art history courses as scheduling allows.
+For studio art majors with an identified interest in a specific medium as listed below, the following is suggested: - o Drawing/Painting ARTH 263: Renaissance and Baroque Art (4) or upper-level modern - Printmaking ARTH 263: Renaissance and Baroque Art (4) - o Ceramics ARTH 261: Ancient Art (4) - o Sculpture ARTH 261: Ancient Art (4) - Photography ARTH 266: History of Photography (4) - ART 470: Independent Senior Research (4) - ART 480: Senior Project (4) - All 200-level and above studio courses may be repeated for credit, with the exception of any 200-level photography courses - It is strongly recommended that students take a studio art course each semester and have completed ARTH 264: Modern Art by the end of their second year of study.
 Students who desire advanced degrees in studio art are advised to work to the 60 credit cap in the studio art major.
 Students studying abroad in their sophomore or junior year should be aware of the lack of studio courses offered and plan accordingly - Note: a minimum of 24 studio art credits must be earned while attending Hollins